-Soon, huge crowds paying a twenty-five cents admission arrive creating a carnival atmosphere trivializing the tragedy.
-For their money, they get a country and western singer singing a song about Leo, while a young woman standing next to him sells the words and music, a carousel, food concessions, souvenirs and a front seat to America’s latest sideshow.
+Soon, huge crowds, paying a twenty-five cents admission, arrive creating a carnival atmosphere trivializing the tragedy.
+For their money, they get a country and western singer singing a song about Leo, while a young woman standing next to him sells the words and music, along with food concessions, a carousel, souvenirs and a front seat to America’s latest sideshow.

 Kirk Douglas is perfectly cast as the caustic, success at any price, driven Charles Tatum.
 Wilder’s casting of Douglas is a perfect meeting of character and the right actor fusing together.
 Jan Sterling who made a career out of playing trashy women is equally venomous as Loraine Minosa, Leo’s hard-boiled low life wife who can’t wait to get out of town.